DarkStarStrix/Math-Programming/Writerside/topics/starter-topic.md

 self.model.energy = Var(self.sources, domain=NonNegativeReals)
 ```

 The objective function is defined using the `Objective` function.
 The `cost_rule` method calculates the total cost by summing the cost functions for each source.
-The objective is to minimize this total cost.
+The goal is to minimize this total cost.

 ```python
 self.model.cost = Objective(rule=self.cost_rule, sense=minimize)